avdi/hookr/README.txt

 == DESCRIPTION:

-HookR is a callback hook facility for Ruby.
-With it you can enhance your objects' APIs with named hooks to which arbitrary callbacks may be attached.
+HookR is a publish/subscribe callback hook facility for Ruby.

 === What is it?